atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- besides the usual sql/csv exports, grist dbs also be exported as a `.grist` file (including all metadata) and imported into another install of grist. might be handy if excess popularity ever becomes a concern.
 	- [submission form](https://app.windmill.dev/a/atproto-tools-scripts/submit) to add a record directly to the main db
 		- reach out on bsky https://aeshna-cyanea.bsky.social if you want to get full edit access to the main doc or to contribute code (help v much needed)
-- basically, this is an attempt to process and present links collected from [various awesome-atproto/bsky lists](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7) from around the web. id:: 677672f7-5e29-4db1-a373-b6d3fed4549a
+- basically, this is an attempt to help monitor/enable discovery of the atproto ecosystem by processing links collected from [various awesome-atproto/bsky lists](https://atproto-tools.getgrist.com/p2SiVPSGqbi8/main-list/p/7) from around the web. id:: 677672f7-5e29-4db1-a373-b6d3fed4549a
 	- prior art: there are already a number of similar projects
 		- what makes this one different